Cavs stun Lakers 101-95 to end 12-game losing streak

 Sexton drove for a layup and Osman hit a floater during a quick 6-0 run, which allowed the Cavaliers to hold off another late push by the Lakers.
 Kuzma hit a 3-pointer with 22 seconds remaining to trim the margin to 96-93, but Burks made both free throws with 16 to play.

+“When they did score, we continued to play,” said Cavaliers forward Rodney Hood, who had 18 points.
+“We didn’t look around and we didn’t cave in.”

 The Cavaliers had a 10-0 run in the third quarter after Kuzma hit a floater to pull the Lakers within 51-50 early in the period.
-Burks and Osman hit 3-pointers to bookend the push, and Cleveland was able to sustain the 10-point margin going into the fourth by holding Los Angeles to 8-for-26 shooting.
+Burks and Osman hit 3-pointers to bookend the push, and Cleveland was able to sustain a 10-point margin going into the fourth by holding Los Angeles to 8-for-26 shooting.

+“When we’re playing like that and playing together it’s fun,” Sexton said.
+“I felt like tonight we had fun and it’s been a long time since we had fun.”

 TIP-INS

-Cavaliers: Rodney Hood had 18 points. … Osman scored eight of the Cavaliers’ first 13 points. … The Cavaliers made 56 percent of their shots in the first quarter (14-for-25 shooting).
+Cavaliers: Osman scored eight of the Cavaliers’ first 13 points. … The Cavaliers made 56 percent of their shots in the first quarter (14-for-25 shooting). .
+Former Laker Jordan Clarkson had nine points and two assists.

-Lakers: Los Angeles was 16 for 27 from the free-throw line. … Michael Beasley had eight of the Lakers’ 20 bench points. … The Lakers starters were a combined 28-of-66 shooting.
+Lakers: Michael Beasley had eight of the Lakers’ 20 bench points. … The Lakers were out-rebounded for the fourth straight game.

 UP NEXT